Lowest VAT Rates in Europe by Country (2026)

 Why Cyprus VAT Is Competitive

-Cyprus applies a 19% standard VAT rate, matching Germany and Romania, and sitting well below France (20%), Italy (22%), Spain (21%), Sweden (25%) and Hungary (27%).
-For a small EU member, this is a significant competitive advantage.
+Cyprus applies a 19% standard VAT rate, matching Germany and Romania but below France (20%), Italy (22%), Spain (21%), Sweden (25%), and Hungary (27%).
+This positions Cyprus as competitive within the EU for VAT efficiency.

 Key reduced rates in Cyprus: 9% for hotels, restaurants and tourist services.
 5% for food, books, pharmaceuticals and renovation services.
 0% for exports and internationally provided services where the customer is outside Cyprus.